Virtual machine serial console for Linux

-Serial console can be disabled for specific VMs by disabling that VM's boot diagnostics setting.
-Simply turn off boot diagnostics from the Azure portal and serial console will be disabled for the VM.
+The serial console can be disabled for a specific VM by disabling that VM's boot diagnostics setting.
+Turn off boot diagnostics from the Azure portal to disable the serial console for the VM.

-Access to Serial console is limited to users who have VM Contributors or above access to the virtual machine.
-If your AAD tenant requires Multi-Factor Authentication then access to the serial console will also need MFA as its access is via Azure portal.
+Access to the serial console is limited to users who have an access role of Virtual Machine Contributor or higher to the virtual machine.
+If your Azure Active Directory tenant requires multi-factor authentication (MFA), then access to the serial console will also need MFA because the serial console's access is through the Azure portal.

 All data that is sent back and forth is encrypted on the wire.